1Ali-Aziz1/1Ali-Aziz1/README.md

  👋 Hi, I’m @1Ali-Aziz1.
 I’m interested in Money🤑🤑🤑🤑🤑.I’m currently learning Java and C. 💞️ I’m looking to ways to make you smile. 📫 Reach me on https://twitter.com/AliAziztwit.

 If I ever reversed, it would be the death of me first.🔥🔥🔥

+I am mostly nice and also have darkside.